Myth-busting Productivity Experiments That Will Change Your Habits Forever

 CTrip ran a nine-month experiment with employees.
 They were divided into two groups: one was offered the option to work from home for four days each week, the other staying as a control group.

-CTrip kept extensive, computerised records of the times employees were actually working, the sales they made, and the quality of their interactions with customers.
+CTrip kept extensive, computerized records of the times employees were actually working, the sales they made, and the quality of their interactions with customers.

 The results?
 The performance of the remote workers went up dramatically, increasing by 13% over the course of the nine months.
 There was no change in the performance of the control group (and there were no negative effects seen from staying in the office).
 The rate of staff turnover fell sharply for the home-workers, dropping by almost 50% compared to the control group.
 The remote workers also reported substantially higher work satisfaction and less “work exhaustion” in a psychological attitudes survey.